 They also need to have made a rent relief request to their landlord that complies with the Scheme’s requirements.

-Tenants and landlords can access free support from the Victorian Small Business Commission (VSBC) – whether or not the tenant is eligible.
+Tenants and landlords can access support from the Victorian Small Business Commission (VSBC) – whether or not the tenant is eligible.
 This includes help to: